 Phytocreneae (Stachyanthus, Miquelia, Phytocrene and Pyrenacantha) have fruits with somewhat flattened and pock-marked stones, the outer cells of the sclereidal layer having sinuous, interdigitating, anticlinal walls.
 Invaginations of the stone often signal invaginations into the endosperm (Stull et al. 2012 and references).
 For the fruit morphology of Cassinopsis, see Potgeiter et al. (1994b).

 For additional information, see Sleumer (1942a, 1971a), Howard (1942a, b), Kårehed (2001, 2002b), Utteridge et al. (2005) and Potgeiter and Duno (2016), all general, also Kaplan et al. (1991: chemistry) and Guo et al. (2015: camptothecin and derivatives), Cremers (1973, 1974: growth patterns), Bailey and Howard (1941a-d) and Lens et al. (2008a: measurements here = range of means and upper end of variation, immature specimens excluded), all vascular anatomy, Heintzelmann and Howard (1948: crystals and indumentum), van Staveren and Baas (1973: epidermis), Baas (1973: epidermis, 1974: stomata), Teo and Haron (1999: anatomy), Lobreau-Callen (1972, 1973, 1977, 1980), pollen, Mauritzon (1936c), Fagerlind (1945a) and Mauritzon in Sleumer (1942: Pyrenacantha), embryology, and Baillon (1874), Potgeiter and van Wyk (1994a), Rankin et al. (2008) and Pigg et al. (2008a), fruit anatomy, the two latter focus on fossils.

 The family is very poorly known embryologically.

 Phylogeny.
 Relationships in Lens et al. (2008a) were [[Nothapodytes + Mappia] [Natsiatum [[Iodes, Pyrenacantha, etc.] [Icacina, Alsodeiopsis]]]], although the last pair of sister taxa were not recovered in Bayesian analyses.
 There were similar relationships in Angulo et al. (2013: one gene, moderate to good support): [[Nothapodytes + Mappia] [[Iodes, Pyrenacantha, etc.] [Icacina, Leretia etc.]]].
-Trees with this basic topology were also recovered by Stull et al. (2014); the position of Cassinipsis as sister to all other Icacinaceae had only moderate support, but that of the [Nothapodytes + Mappia] clade as sister to the rest, and many other internal phylogenetic details all have strong support.
+Trees with this basic topology were also recovered by Stull et al. (2015); the position of Cassinopsis as sister to all other Icacinaceae had only moderate support, but that of the [Nothapodytes + Mappia] clade as sister to the rest and also many other groupings had strong support.

 Classification.
 For some generic limits, see Byng et al. (2014).